brianluong/COMP560-Artificial-Intelligence/Project1/README.txt

 Opening the file:

-Using Command Line, open the directory where you saved the project.
+1. Using Command Line, navigate to the folder Project1.

-Compile the project by running the command: javac Project1.java
+2. Run the command javac @compile.txt
+3. Run the command cd src

-Run the project by running the code: java Project1
+4. Run the command java main/Tester

 Will open for both MACs and PCs